primecoin/gemmer/README.md

 * Terracoin
 * Bitcoin
 * Digitalcoin
+* Unobtanium
+* Novacoin

-Since 0.2.6 developer release:
+Since 0.2.7 developer release:

-* Experimental locale support for Chinese and Japanese
+* Add support for unobtanium
-* Fiat currency estimate for transaction amount
-* Add community support links for discord
+* Add support for novacoin
-* Add support for digitalcoin
+* Discord invitation links for community support
+* Fix a crash issue on some phones using Chinese language

 For more information and FAQ visit [gemmer's wiki](https://github.com/primecoin/gemmer/wiki).